From Wikipedia, the free encyclopedia.

-For the next step in preparing pappardelle al cinghiale, you need to take the meat and brown it for a few minutes over high heat until the meat takes on a uniform color.
+For the next step in preparing pappardelle al cinghiale, you need to take the meat and brown it for a few minutes over high heat until it takes on a uniform color.
 At this point, take a glass of red wine, better if chianti, and blend it with the wine.

-Now it is time to add the tomato puree, salt, and pepper, stirring with a spoon.
+Now, add the tomato puree, salt, and pepper, stirring with a spoon.
 Cover the pan with a lid and let everything cook on low heat for about 3 hours.

 Here you are ready to taste the pappardelle with wild boar made according to the traditional Tuscan recipe.